nanoporetech/megalodon/README.rst

 In particular, megalodon requires variants to be atomized first.
 In order to improve performance, this step can be carried out as a pre-processing step.

-To perform this pre-processing use the ``megalodon/scripts/atomize_variants.py`` command.
+To perform this pre-processing use the ``megalodon_extras variants atomize`` command.
 This will produce an atomized variants file.
 When running megalodon with this variants file the ``--variants-are-atomized`` flag should be set.